Software development and User Interface Design

 Developers, system architects, and interface designers work at the department and this makes a multidisciplinary approach to the projects possible.
 The core task is the development of the digital infrastructure with the associated tools for making Naturalis data accessible to as broad a public as possible in both the Netherlands and internationally.

-The focus areas for the software development department are the ‘basic digital infrastructure’ and the development of apps.
+The focus areas for the software development department are the ‘basic digital infrastructure’ and the development of our web-based species management system Linnaeus NG (see under Products).

 Basic digital infrastructure